Same-Sex Marriage: A Historical Introduction

 Legal Benefits of Marriage Equality

-The debate over gay marriage is not confined to the marriage ceremony itself, although being allowed to participate legally in that rite drives much of the emotionalism of the debate.
-It also has a more pragmatic side, including issues such as whether same-sex couples should receive the same tax and estate advantages, the same rights to surviving children, the same community property rights, and the same health care benefits as heterosexual couples.
+The debate over gay marriage extended beyond the right to marry alone.
+Same-sex couples sought the same tax and estate advantages, the same rights to surviving children, the same community property rights, and the same health care benefits as heterosexual couples.

 Prop 8 and the Defense of Marriage Act (DOMA)

-Additionally, parts of the Defense of Marriage Act (DOMA) were ruled unconstitutional by the U.S. Supreme Court in 2013.
-DOMA was signed into law by President Bill Clinton in 1996 and barred federal recognition of same-sex marriages for purposes such as Social Security survivors' benefits, insurance benefits, immigration and tax filing.
-The court struck down the federal law because they said it denies same-sex couples the "equal liberty" guaranteed by the Fifth Amendment.
-In other words, this decision means that legally married same-sex couples are now entitled to the same federal benefits as married opposite sex couples.
+Similarly, significant portions of the Defense of Marriage Act (DOMA) were ruled unconstitutional by the U.S. Supreme Court in 2013's United States v.
+Windsor.
+DOMA was signed into law by President Bill Clinton in 1996 and barred federal recognition of same-sex marriages for purposes of receiving tax, insurance, immigration and other benefits.
+The Court struck down the federal law, stating that it denies same-sex couples the "equal liberty" guaranteed by the Fifth Amendment.
+The decision extended the right to federal benefits to legally married same-sex couples.

 Consult an Experienced Family Law Attorney

 Marriage laws are changing constantly.
 If you have a question about same-sex marriage, civil unions, or domestic partnership laws in your state, you may wish to contact a family law attorney for assistance.
 A good lawyer can advise you about the current state of the law and any special legal protections you may want to consider.
 Remember that it's important to speak to a lawyer familiar with the laws in your jurisdiction.
-Most offer free consultations, so your first step should be to contact an experienced family attorney.
+Most offer free consultations, so your first step should be to contact a family attorney who's experienced in same-sex legal issues.